• Skip to primary navigation

 Fun Science Facts for Kids

-Who doesn’t love a good fun science fact?
-If you’ve got any we can add to our list leave me a comment!
+Who doesn’t love a good, fun science fact?
+If you’ve got any we can add to our list, leave me a comment!

-Human Facts
+Human Body Facts for Kids

 Your brain has around 100 billion nerve cells.